Chateau Mercian Logo - Courtesy of www.koshuofjapan.com |

 Château Mercian Nagano Merlot 2014 シャトー・メルシャン長野メルロー

-Thank you to Jameson (Dynasty Garden Head Sommelier) and Eric Ng (the distributor) for this wine-food pairing tasting, it was really enjoyable and even eye-opening about the wines of Japan, especially those made with the local grape varieties.
+Thank you to Jameson (Dynasty Garden Head Sommelier) and Eric Ng (the distributor) for this wine-food pairing tasting.
+It was really enjoyable and even eye-opening to learn about the wines of Japan, especially those made with the local grape varieties.
 Thanks again.

-And thank you to Chef Fung Man Ip (above with me, "LeDomduVin" a.k.a.
+Thank you to Chef Fung Man Ip (above with me, "LeDomduVin" a.k.a.
 Dominique Noel) at Dynasty Garden for the great, tasty food prepared that day.
-Unfortunately, Chef Fung left shortly after this tasting, a real shame as I loved his food and he was really dedicated to taste and quality.
+Unfortunately, Chef Fung left shortly after this tasting, which is a real shame as I loved his food and he was really dedicated to taste and quality.

-Stay tuned for more post like this one coming soon, and leave me a comment below if you feel like it.
+Stay tuned for more posts like this one coming soon, and leave me a comment below if you feel like it.

 Santé!
 Cheers!